In Optimizely X, URL Targeting is a property of a Page. You can access it in the following ways:

 Exact match may come in handy when excluding specific query or hash parameters from a simple match.

-Substring match runs an experiment when the URL contains a specific substring.
-A substring is a string of characters that may appear somewhere within the URL.
+Substring match runs an experiment when the URL contains a set of characters that you specify.
+This set of characters is referred to as a substring, and can be present anywhere in the URL.

 Substring match ignores trailing slashes and http/https protocols.
 But it doesn't ignore subdomains (including 'www'), subdirectories, extensions, or changes to query/hash parameters.